St. Helena limiting services amid cyberattack

 Officials determined after an initial investigation that St. Helena’s antivirus system appears to have blocked multiple attacks starting about 1:30 a.m.

+“It’s whether or not everybody obeyed,” he said, referring to city cybersecurity rules.

+The cybersecurity team identified the virus as one used by a “known group” to target other cities in California in the last year.

-All of the city’s files were last backed up on Sunday night but it could take between one to three days for cybersecurity experts to restore the backed up files.
+All of St. Helena’s files were last backed up Sunday night but it could take between one to three days for cybersecurity experts to clear the system and restore the backed up files.

+So, it could be about three days until city officials can access their documents.

-The city said anyone who needs to reach out about an emergency should email cityofsthelenaca@gmail.com.
+The city said anyone who needs to reach out about an emergency in the meantime should email cityofsthelenaca@gmail.com.

 You can reach Staff Writer Madison Smalstig at madison.smalstig@pressdemocrat.com.
 On X (Twitter) @madi.smals.